Not Even Amber Heard Deserves Cancellation

 Depp v.
 Heard revealed her for a monster.
 That doesn’t mean we should unperson her.

-In the wake of these revelations that Heard is no victim, and almost certainly chopped off Depp’s finger, it comes as no surprise that calls for her cancellation have swept across the internet.
+In the wake of these revelations that Heard is no victim, and almost certainly chopped off Depp’s finger, it comes as no surprise that calls for her cancellation have swept across the Internet.
 A petition to remove her character from the upcoming Aquaman 2 has garnered over four million signatures.
-Whether or not Warner Bros. has buckled to this pressure or doubled down remains unclear.
+Whether Warner Bros. has buckled to this pressure or doubled down remains unclear.

 But is it right to remove her from Aquaman 2, over a trial about Johnny Depp?

 It is true that Heard has already been paid her two million dollars for her work on the film.
-It’s also true that this cancellation is for actions--monstrous actions, it must be said: defamation, physical and verbal abuse, and staging an enormous hoax to ruin a man's life and career--rather than mere speech, as for so many others.
-She is no Gina Carano.
-In this way her extirpation from Aquaman is no real cancellation.
+It’s also true that this cancellation would be for the crime of staging an enormous hoax to ruin a man's life and career, rather than mere speechcrimes like so many others.

 Yet the movie has been made.
 Heard has shot her scenes.
-The fact remains that she is in the film, and however terrible we might think her to be as a person, Depp v.
-Heard had nothing to do with Aquaman 2.
+Warner Bros. cannot change the fact that she was meant to be in the film.
+We might think that she is monstrous, but Depp v.
+Heard ultimately had nothing to do with Aquaman 2.

 Cancel Culture is wrong no matter who it comes for.
-It’s a fate no one deserves--not even a villainess like Amber Heard.
+It’s a fate no one deserves: not even Amber Heard.